aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 * **fpga-clear-local-image**
    * Clears the specified FPGA image slot, including FPGA internal and external memories that are used by the slot.
 The *fpga-image-slot* parameter is a logical index that represents a given FPGA within an instance.
 Use `fpga-describe-local-image` to return the FPGA image status, and `fpga-describe-local-image-slots` to return the available FPGA image slots for the instance.

-**All of the Amazon FPGA Image Management Tools support a *`-help`* option that may be used to display the full set of options.**
+**All of the AFI Management Tools support a *`-help`* option that may be used to display the full set of options.**

-**The Amazon FPGA Image tools require `sudo` or root access**
+**The AFI Management Tools require `sudo` or root access**

-The Amazon FPGA Image Tools require sudo (or root) access since AFI loads and clears are modifying the underlying system hardware.
-The same `sudo` (or root) access is also required to bind new drivers for a loaded AFI, and to unbind drivers prior to clearing a loaded AFI.
+The tools require sudo (or root) access since AFI loads and clears are modifying the underlying system hardware (also see the FAQ section "Q: How do the AFI Management Tools work?".

-## Installs or updates to the Amazon FPGA Image Management Tools
+## Installs or updates to the AFI Management Tools

 The tools come pre-installed in `/usr/bin` for Amazon Linux, version 2016.09 or later.